Navy10021/Harbor_Logistics_prediction/README.md

 ```

 #### STEP 4.
 Transformer-based model training and future port logistics prediction
-Lastly, import ```transformers.py ``` code to train our designed **transformers-based model** and **predict future target's port logistics**.
+Lastly, import ```transformers.py ``` code to train our designed **transformers-based model** and **predict future target's volume of port logistics**.
 The results predicted by the model are shown as a plot graph for each iteration set by the user.

  ```python
 $ python models/train.py